Tony Hawk: Philanthropy

 Hawk created the Tony Hawk Foundation in 2002 in response to the lack of safe and legal skateparks in America.
 As of June 2018, his foundation has awarded US$5.8 million, aiding 596 skatepark projects.
 In 2015, the foundation received the Robert Wood Johnson Sports award, which honors recipients for their innovative and influential approaches to using sports to build a culture of health in their communities.
 In 2007, Hawk, Andre Agassi, Muhammad Ali, Lance Armstrong, Warrick Dunn, Jeff Gordon, Mia Hamm, Andrea Jaeger, Jackie Joyner-Kersee, Mario Lemieux, Alonzo Mourning, and Cal Ripken Jr. founded the charity Athletes for Hope, an organization that aims to inspire all people to volunteer and support their communities through the actions of professional athletes.
 In 2020, the Tony Hawk Foundation changed its name to The Skatepark Project to better describe the organization's mission.
+In 2012, Hawk decided to invest money into digital currency, Bitcoin.
+His "fun project" became a big source of income and interest for him.

+In March 2022, an HBO documentary about Hawk raised money for humanitarian relief in Ukraine by raffling off access to an advance screening and afterparty.
+Half of the proceeds were donated to Direct Relief.

 In 2023, Hawk auctioned a signed photograph of himself and Rick Thorne, with 50% of the proceeds to be donated to the Tyre Nichols Memorial Fund.
 The fund was created following the death of Tyre Nichols at the hands of law enforcement officers.
 One of the fund's plans involve building a skate park in Nichols' honor.